INK-USC/ClusType/README.md

 - Seed file for Yelp dataset can be download from [here](https://www.dropbox.com/s/w628rwpb3kbmuea/seed_yelp.txt?dl=0).
 - Seed file for NYT dataset can be downloaded from [here](https://www.dropbox.com/s/k0qzsvbbpngptjt/seed_nyt.txt?dl=0).

 NOTE: Our entity linking module calls [DBpediaSpotLight Web service](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Web-service), which has limited querying speed.
-You can setup your local machine by referring to [here](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Installation).
+This process can be largely accelarated by installing the tool on your local machine.
+See [here](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Installation) for details.
 ```
 SeedFile='result/seed.txt'
 ```